HyagoOliveira/InputSystem/README.md

 You need to place there all Sprite Assets your project is going to use.
 Also, you need to configure them.
 Use the [official TMP Sprite Asset section](https://docs.unity3d.com/Packages/com.unity.textmeshpro@3.2/manual/Sprites.html) to know how.

-If you wish to use the Sprites from Free Prompts Pack, just copy and paste any file from the [Sprite Assets folder](/Sprite Assets/) to your project path where your Sprites Assets will be loaded. **You don't need to configure any of them**.
+If you wish to use the Sprites from **Free Prompts Pack**, just copy and paste any file from the [Sprite Assets folder](/Sprite Assets/) to your project path where your Sprites Assets will be loaded. **You don't need to configure any of them**.
 They are already all set to use and its sprites are on the [Sprites Sheets folder](/Sprites/) (you don't need to copy any file from this folder for your project).

-### Show Input Sprites using Text Mesh Pro
+### Showing Input Sprites using TMP

 Place an [ActionSpriteText](/Runtime/SpriteText/ActionSpriteText.cs) component into the same GameObject containing a **TextMeshPro** and edit its text field, placing a ```{input}``` where the Sprite Tag will be placed.
 Next, set the **Input Asset** and **Action Popup** fields, like so:

 ![Action Sprite Text][ActionSpriteText_Inspector]

- At runtime, when any button or gamepad axis changes, all occurrences of ```{input}``` will be replaced by a Sprite tag corresponding to the provided Action.
+ At runtime, when any keyboard/gamepad button is pressed or gamepad axis/mouse movement, all occurrences of ```{input}``` will be replaced by a Sprite tag corresponding to the provided Action:

 ![Action Sprite Text Runtime][ActionSpriteText_Runtime]

 ### Using Unity Localization System

-If your project uses the Localization System provided by Unity, you can also attach the [LocalizedSpriteText](/Runtime/SpriteText/LocalizedSpriteText.cs) component in the same GameObject.
+If your project uses the Localization System provided by Unity, you can also attach the [LocalizedSpriteText](/Runtime/SpriteText/LocalizedSpriteText.cs) component in the same GameObject and configure its localization as usual

+![Inspector for LocalizedSpriteText][LocalizedSpriteText_Inspector]

+At runtime, the Sprite tag corresponding to the provided Action will use the current language:

+![LocalizedSpriteText Runtime][LocalizedSpriteText_Runtime]

 ### Processors